 Model UN provides students with a truly holistic educational experience.
 First, students undergo rigorous academic preparation as they research the country they have been assigned, the UN committee they are simulating, and the debate topic chosen by NHSMUN.
 This academic preparation requires the student to develop an understanding of modern international relations (a subject not usually taught in core curricula), typically through individual research or working in small groups.

 Through representing their assigned countries, students also expand their knowledge of other cultures, as they are forced to abandon their personal opinions and discover the very different ways that countries can approach the same problems.
 Finally, the students must also be prepared to broadcast their policy in front of committees that can sometimes include hundreds of students.
 This requires students to train strong public speaking skills, both in the form of prepared speeches and careful, fact-based improvisation.

 At the conference, all three of these areas converge to create a truly unique learning environment.
 To best represent a country, students need to advocate for their country’s policy in prepared speeches to their peers.
 However, they also need to be prepared to think critically on the fly about where their country would feel comfortable compromising based on their understanding of the values most important to the country.
 All this is possible only with a careful understanding of the facts of the topic and the solutions that will create meaningful change.
-Because MUN is a well-known global phenomenon with over 100,000 students participating every year, schools and businesses look for these experiences when students apply to college or their future careers.
+Because MUN is a well-known global phenomenon with hundreds of thousands of students participating every year, schools and businesses look for these experiences when students apply to college or their future careers.
 Because skills like research, public speaking, and negotiation are critical skills for almost any modern career, this experience is sought even outside of international relations work.